ovlb/typographizer-js/README.md

 | Slovenian | sl |
 | Swedish | sw |

 This list is missing Japanese and Hebrew, which are supported by Typographizer.
-Hebrew is missing due to complicated support and Japanese will be added once I can confirm that TypographizerJS does not break its formatting.
+Hebrew is missing due to complicated support.
+Japanese requires extended Unicode checks.